grant_single_labels|summary

 grant_single_labels|admissibility

-• 499 or fewer full-time equivalent (FTE) employees
+• The business must have 499 or fewer full-time equivalent (FTE) employees.

-• 50% or more of its annual wages, salaries and fees are currently paid to employees and contractors who spend the majority of their time working in Canada
+• At least 50% of the business's annual wages, salaries, and fees must be allocated to employees and contractors who spend the majority of their time working in Canada.

-• 50% or more of its FTE employees have Canada as their ordinary place of work
+• 50% or more of the business's FTE employees must have Canada as their ordinary place of work.

-• 50% or more of its senior executives (Vice President and above) have Canada as their principal residence
+• 50% or more of the business's senior executives (vice-president and above) must have Canada as their principal residence.

 grant_eligibility_criteria|who_can_apply

-• 499 or fewer full-time equivalent (FTE) employees
+• For-profit small and medium-sized enterprises (SMEs) with 499 or fewer full-time equivalent employees.

-• Research and development activities that take place in Canada
+• Entities conducting research and development activities entirely in Canada.

-• 50% or more of annual wages, salaries, and fees paid to employees and contractors who spend the majority of their time working in Canada
+• Companies where at least 50% of annual wages, salaries, and fees are paid to employees and contractors who primarily work in Canada.

-• 50% or more of senior executives (Vice President and above) have Canada as their principal residence
+• Businesses where at least 50% of senior executives (vice-president and above) have Canada as their principal residence.

 grant_eligibility_criteria|who_cannot_apply